 NOTE: Students who have previously attempted a remedial (099 course) will not receive credit from the Accuplacer.

-Must pay in advance in the Cashiers Office of Keeny Hall.
+Must pay in advance in the Cashiers Office of Keeny Hall, located downstairs directly below the Registrar.
 (103 Keeny Circle)

 The testing center requires the receipt provided by the cashier’s office as proof of payment.
 Do not lose it!